Key Takeaways on supplemental dental insurance

 How supplemental dental insurance works

 There are times when we all need extra dental coverage.
 The kids (or you) may need braces, or your dentist may tell you that you require treatment that will exceed your dental insurance plan’s annual coverage limit.
 As noted above, dental insurance typically provides $1,500-$2,000 in coverage a year.
-That’s great if all you need is preventative care and perhaps a filling or two.
+That’s great if all you need is preventive care and perhaps a filling or two.
 But one root canal and a crown can drain your dental coverage for the year.

 If you’ve maxed out your dental insurance, or it doesn’t cover a particular dental treatment, you may want supplemental dental insurance.
 You can often find supplemental dental insurance that provides coverage for specific procedures, as well as more generalized insurance.
 Supplemental plans tend to have no waiting periods and no restrictions on preexisting conditions.
 They also tend to be expensive, so assume you’ll pay as much for your supplemental plan as you do for your primary plan.
 Carefully evaluate whether the savings you receive from the supplemental plan – you will probably pay less as an insured patient than an uninsured one – will cover the additional costs of insurance.